Skip to content

 Custom Backoffs

-In the Hyx design, backoffs are just iterators that return float numbers and can go on infinitely.
+In Hyx's design, backoffs are simply iterators that return float numbers and can continue indefinitely.

-Here is how the factorial backoff could be implemented:
+Here is how a factorial backoff could be implemented:

 import asyncio